-What we have also already done in this workflow, is identified markers for each cluster with the help of Data Tables (explained in detail in this blog).
+What we have also already done in this workflow, is identified markers for each cluster with the help of the Data Tables (explained in detail in this blog).
 With these markers we can classify clusters.
 For example, CD3D is the most significant gene in cluster 4.
 It encodes T-cell surface glycoprotein CD3.
 Similarly MS4A1 in the cluster 3 encodes B-lymphocyte antigen CD20.

 In case we run into problems identifying genes with this approach, we can always use the Score Cells widget to classify cells using known gene markers.
-Select the genes for the desired cell type, which are conveniently available in Marker Genes widget, and then order them by score in a new Data Table widget.
+Select the genes for the desired cell type, which are conveniently available in the Marker Genes widget, and then order them by score in a new Data Table widget.
 As we can see in this case, most of the highly scored cells for natural killer cell markers show up in C1.

 Additionally, we can merge the annotation file provided by Galen et al. with our data and display both cell classifications on t-SNE projection simultaneously.

 To make the annotation file readable to Orange, we need to rename it from GSM3588001_BM4.anno.txt.gz to GSM3588001_BM4.anno.tab.gz.
-After that we can load it and merge it with our data using Merge Data widget.
+After that we can load it and merge it with our data using the Merge Data widget.

 Lets check how our clustering and cell identification compares to that of Galen et al..

-So, we have achieved what we undertook; characterised human bone marrow cell population and displayed cell differentiation trajectories on t-SNE projection.
+So, we have achieved what we undertook; characterised the human bone marrow cell population and displayed cell differentiation trajectories on t-SNE projection.